 Hello, and welcome to The Floral Apron!
-My name is Alyssa Adams, and I am a self-proclaimed kitchen woman.
-Baking, decorating, stirring, cooking, arranging, simmering, organizing—those are all my jam.
+My name is Alyssa Adams, and baking, decorating, stirring, cooking, arranging, simmering, organizing—those are all my jam.
 I especially love stirring.
 (So much so that even if my husband is the one making dinner, he’ll let me know when the dish needs stirring so I can come “help.”)

 That said, I really don’t like doing dishes.